Icelandjack/deriving-via/ghc-proposal/0000-deriving-via.rst

 in great detail, with many accompanying examples, and so is a primary reference source for this proposal.

-There is a prototype implementation already available in our GHC fork `here <https://github.com/RyanGlScott/ghc/tree/deriving-via-8.5>`_.
+An implementation is already available in our GHC fork `here <https://github.com/RyanGlScott/ghc/tree/deriving-via-8.5>`_.

 Motivation